zzzprojects/docs/eval-expression.net/pages/getting-started/my-first-evaluation.md

 	var rList = Eval.Execute("list.Where(x => x > greaterThan)", new { list, greaterThan });
 }

-// Passing parameters with an Anonymous Type that have named members {
+// Passing parameters with an Anonymous Type using named members {
 	var rList = Eval.Execute("listName.Where(x => x > greaterThanName)", new { listName = list, greaterThanName = greaterThan });
 }